smalls0098/gobley/docs/docs/tutorial/2-tutorial-jvm.md

 also available, so you don't have to write the same description twice.

 Let's run the program.
 Hit the Run button on the upper right corner of the screen.
-You can see the program communicates with the Rust part without any issues.
+You can see the program communicates with Rust without any issues.

 ![The IntelliJ IDEA screen showing the run result](./2-tutorial-jvm/img-6.png)